hashicorp/consul/middleware.md

 When exporting metrics the *Namespace* should be `middleware.Namespace` (="coredns"), and the *Subsystem* should be the name of the middleware.
 The README.md for the middleware should then also contain a *Metrics* section detailing the metrics.
+If the middleware supports dynamic health reporting it should also have *Health* section detailing on its inner workings.

 ## Documentation